TimHanewich/Misc-Articles/Thoughts-on-AI-August-2024/readme.md

 I think this is very telling for how the world may react to the continued macroeconomic effects of AI on the world economy, both in expected and unexpected ways.

 ## "Copilot" is Genius Branding - It's Spot On!
 As I alluded to in the opening, I use LLM technology for *a lot* of things.
-Realistically, I don't think there is a day that goes by any more that I am not interfacing with an LLM.
+Realistically, I don't think there is a day that goes by anymore that I am not interfacing with an LLM.
 And my use of these involves everything from assistance in cooking, coding help, advice on handling challenging situations, preparing for meetings, and much much more.

 Llama 3.1, GPT-4o, and other frontier LLMs have truly become my "copilot".
 I remember playing Halo 3 in my childhood; the relationship I have with Llama-3.1, for example, reminds me a bit of the relationship The Master Chief has with Cortana, his AI companion.